agviray/surveyship/README.md

 - The "Yes" or "No" counters will update once a recipient responds.
 - Create and send another survey!

+## Demo

+The website is deployed on Heroku.

+- Click [here](https://whispering-meadow-38168-08fd7c2bff1c.herokuapp.com/) to view the website, or copy and past the following link in your browser: https://whispering-meadow-38168-08fd7c2bff1c.herokuapp.com/

 ## Built with

 - create-react-app